cshum/imagor/docs/docs/storage-s3.md

 A request for `/mysite-test/images/photo.jpg` will load `images/photo.jpg` from the `mysite-test` bucket.
 A request for `/mysite-prod/assets/logo.png` will load `assets/logo.png` from the `mysite-prod` bucket.
 The first path segment of the source image path is used as the bucket name and the remainder as the object key.

 This works identically for loader, storage, and result storage — all three use the same `S3Storage` implementation.
-For result storage, when a request includes transforms such as `unsafe/1600x0/.../mysite-test/images/photo.jpg`, imagor still derives the wildcard bucket from the original source image path (`mysite-test/images/photo.jpg`) while storing the processed result under the transformed result key.
+For result storage, imagor derives the wildcard bucket from the original source image path, even when the stored result key includes processing parameters.
 This allows a single imagor instance to serve images from any bucket in the same AWS account without any additional configuration.

 ## S3 Loader Bucket Routing